All Episodes

 Jeannie, how are you?

-Happy Friday, glad you called.
+Glad you called.

-Thank you for happy Friday to you too.
+Happy Friday to you too.

-I basically am calling in because uh I started listening to you a while back, probably in my late 30s, early 30s.
+I basically am calling in because I started listening to you a while back, probably in my late 30s, early 30s.

-And prior to that, I've never voted because I didn't know did not know enough about politics, never trusted anybody on air to follow along with them until I ran across you.
+And prior to that, I've never voted because I didn't know it, did not know enough about politics, never trusted anybody on air to follow along with them until I ran across you.

 I mean, there are people that make judgments about me all the time.

-And most of the people that will either comment or make judgments about me, don't listen and don't watch me.
+And most of the people that will either comment or make judgments about me don't listen and don't watch me.

 So I appreciate it.